tiger413/HymNet/README.md

 ## Contact

-If you have any questions, please contact dongjiezhou@stu.hit.edu.com
+If you have any questions, please contact dongjiezhou@stu.hit.edu.cn